LegendApp/presentation-local-first/slides/slides.md

 <!--
 So with all of that information we can build a simple sync engine.
 We have a synced helper which encapsulates persistence and sync logic.

 So we can get the profile from the server, and send it back to the server when we modify it locally.
-It persists to local storage so on refresh it will use the cached local data immediately.
-This is all we need for a local first sync engine.
+It persists to local storage so it loads instantly with the cached data.
 -->

 ---